basp/ambiance-vm/tutorial.md

 As far as the central processing unit (CPU) is concerned every cycle is the same as every other cycle.
 But as things change around this unit the effects of the instructions it is performing have various consequences.

+These changes to *state* (or things about our environment) as part of the operations are called *side effects*.
+And they are the most powerful tool in computing.
+Without side effects (and memory) computers would be basic just fancy calculators.
+But the ability to easily *remember* these effects and remember them over time as well easily (used to be hard-disk but nowadays usually cloud) gives a lot of power.

+On the other hand, side-effects are the **spawn of the devil**.
+They really are.
+If there's something that makes code completely unreasonable it would be side-effects.
+Oh, and `if` statements too but that's a topic for another post.

 ### Tale of Two Morons
 A long long time ago there were two people and each had a baffling deficiency.